-2020 events have accelerated cloud adoption, yet according to Gartner, “despite the increasing popularity of cloud services, enterprises continue to struggle with creating and implementing a comprehensive cloud strategy.”
+2020 events have accelerated cloud application modernization, yet according to Gartner, “despite the increasing popularity of cloud services, enterprises continue to struggle with creating and implementing a comprehensive cloud strategy.”

 In December 2021, Premier Support will be cut off for customers with any version lower than R12.2, putting an end to access to patches, fixes, or updates, most of which are critical to the correct functioning of Oracle EBS.